Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 ## Publish a workflow version

 A workflow can only be used for processes if it is published.
 If multiple versions of a workflow exist, the highest published version is taken for upcoming workflow processes.
 Therefore you have to publish a workflow to use it for workflow processes.
-By default, a created workflow or a deployed workflow version is automatically published.
+By default, a workflow is automatically published when it is created or when a new workflow version is deployed.
 You can manually publish or [unpublish](#unpublish-a-workflow-version) workflow versions.

 ### Prerequisites